-Missouri Western State College offers certificate programs with majors in various fields.
+Missouri Western State College offers certificate programs with majors in two fields.
 To earn the certificate, students must complete a minimum of 30 credits with a minimum CGPA of 2.0 (C average).
-Certificates are offered in clerical, lawyers' assistant, and secretarial programs.
+Certificates are offered in clerical and secretarial programs.
 Specific course requirements are listed under the department administering the program.